-Measures for Radioactive Materials in Foods Approach Foods [Reference]
+Measures for Radioactive Materials in Foods

+Approach for Applying Standard Limits for Drinks and Dried Foods [Reference]

 Food category Standard limits for radioactive materials Drinks Green tea and blend tea partially containing green tea 10 Bq/kg Green tea, etc. with sugar, matcha tea, flavoring, vitamin C, etc. The standard limit for drinking water is applied.
-Barley tea 100 Bq/kg The standard limit for general foods is applied to barley as ingredient Tea other than green tea and barley tea, such as black tea, oolong tea, herbal tea, du zhong tea, and houttuynia cordata tea; and coffee.
+Barley tea 100 Bq/kg The standard limit for general foods is applied to barley as ingredient.
+Tea other than green tea and barley tea, such as black tea, oolong tea, herbal tea, du zhong tea, and houttuynia cordata tea; and coffee.
 100 Bq/kg The standard limit for general foods is applied to the products in drinkable form.
-Products falling under milk (cow milk, low-fat milk, processed milk, etc.) and milk drinks specified in the Ministerial Order on Milk and Milk Products Concerning Compositional Standards, etc.(Order of the Ministry of Health and Welfare No. 52 of 1951) The standard limit for milk is applied.
-Matcha tea and other powdered tea (tea made by grinding tea leaves) 100 Bq/kg The standard limit for general foods is applied to the products in powd form.
+Products falling under milk (cow milk, low-fat milk, processed milk, etc.) and milk drinks specified in the Ministerial Order on Milk and Milk Products Concerning Compositional Standards, etc.(Order of the Ministry of Health and Welfare No. 52 of 1951) 50 Bq/kg The standard limit for milk is applied.
+Matcha tea and other powdered tea (tea made by grinding tea leaves) 100 Bq/kg The standard limit for general foods is applied to the products in powder form.
 Powdered drinks that are served in diluted form 100 Bq/kg Bottled drinks containing matcha tea but not containing green tea extract The standard limit for general foods is applied to the final products.
-Dried foods Concentrated foods, including condensed soups, sauces, and dips 100 Bq/kg The standard limit for general foods is applied to the final Dried foods including freeze-dried foods, powdered soups, and instant miso soups
+Dried foods Concentrated foods, including condensed soups, sauces, and dips 100 Bq/kg The standard limit for general foods is applied to the final Dried foods including freeze-dried foods, powdered soups, and instant miso soups products.
+Prepared based on the Ministry of Health, Labour and Welfare's websit e, "Measures for Radioactive Materials in Foods"